Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Experiments

-To lead out, the Parkinson's Disease(PD) classification data\footnote{available publicly, url: \url{https://archive.ics.uci.edu/ml/datasets/Parkinson\%27s+Disease+Classification}} is first introduced\cite{sakar2019parkinson}.
-As a recent-collected dataset with 757 features categorized into 7 specific groups (two originally separate groups, Bandwidth and Formant, are merged in experiments), the data was gathered from 188 Parkinson's disease patients and 64 healthy individuals at the Department of Neurology in Cerrahpaşa Faculty of Medicine, Istanbul University \cite{sakar2019parkinson}.
+The Parkinson's Disease(PD) classification data\footnote{available publicly, url: \url{https://archive.ics.uci.edu/ml/datasets/Parkinson\%27s+Disease+Classification}} is a recently introduced dataset (\cite{sakar2019parkinson}) with 757 features categorized into 7 specific groups (two originally separate groups, Bandwidth and Formant, are merged in experiments), the data was gathered from 188 Parkinson's disease patients and 64 healthy individuals at the Department of Neurology in Cerrahpaşa Faculty of Medicine, Istanbul University.
 Each individual corresponds to 3 records, and due to the differences between the number of participants of the two sides, a label imbalance ratio of 188:64 (roughly 3:1) emerges.